TimurKady/django-fast-treenode/README.md

 - N.2.1
 - ...

 This method uses a lot of memory, `RawSQL()` and `.extra()` QuerySet method.
 It's possible that I'll change this method in the future due to fears of [exclusion of `.extra()`](https://docs.djangoproject.com/en/4.0/ref/models/querysets/#extra) from Django in the future.
-This and may be changed in the future.
 Use it only if you cannot otherwise assemble an ordered tree from an Adjacency Table and a Closure Table.
 In most cases, the data in one Adjacency Table is sufficient for such an assembly.
 You can easily find the corresponding algorithms (two-pass and one-pass) on the Internet.

 ### get_path()
 ```